amcintosh/PushOverflow/README.md

 ### Setup

-- Copy and rename `pushoverflow.ini.sample` to `pushoverflow.ini` and edit the configuration for the StackExchange sites you would like notifications from and which tags specifically (if any) and which tags to exclude (if any).
+- Copy and rename `pushoverflow.ini.sample` to `pushoverflow.ini` and edit the configuration for the StackExchange sites you would like notifications. `tags` allows you to filter questions with one of those tags (comma separated tags treated as boolean OR). `exclude` will filter out questions with any oof those tags.
+Both are optional.

   Each configuration section will check a specific StackExchange site.
 For instance `[scifi]` will check for new questions in http://scifi.stackexchange.com/ (Science Fiction & Fantasy).